 This has left many bus and taxi drivers in those countries worrying their heads off due to the possibility of losing their jobs to machines and computers.

 In Uganda, a recent study shows that one-fifth of the employees in bank related jobs could be jobless by 2021, with most banks resorting to mobile banking and the like.
+In addition;

 An AI professor at Stanford University recently stated that “We are just seeing the tip of the Iceberg.
 No office job is safe” The Economist.